MisHkat07/TickTack-Game/README.md

-# TickTack-Game with HTML, CSS< Vanila Javascript for Practice Purpose.
+# TickTack-Game with HTML, CSS, Vanila Javascript for Practice Purpose.